 When shopping for auto insurance, you may find that previous traffic violations and speeding tickets can have a significant impact on your car insurance rates.
 How safe of a driver you are is important to your insurance carrier, as your behavior on the road affects your risk to insure.
+Those who have a history of traffic violations may be seen by insurance companies as riskier to insure, while safer drivers may have better rates due to a lower perceived risk.
 Here’s what to know about citations and how tickets can impact your auto insurance rates.

 How Citations & Tickets Impact Your Auto Insurance Rates

 Most of the time, a citation or ticket will negatively affect your car insurance rates down the road.
+Forbes estimates that the national car insurance rate increase for drivers who get a speeding ticket is 24%, or nearly $380 more a year.
 There is a chance, however, that you can avoid an increase if it is your first ticket.
 How much they raise your premiums is dependent on the severity of the violation and how many violations you have on your record.
 Non-moving violations pose little risk to insurance companies and should have little to no impact on your car insurance rates.

 How long does a ticket stay on your insurance record?